Stroomversnelling/etdtransform/README.md

 ## Weather data

-Weather data is downloaded from KNMI and combined with project metadata to identify the closest weather station for each project.
+Weather data is downloaded from KNMI and combined with project metadata to identify weather data for the closest weather station for each project.
 Weather data is merged with household and project datasets based on the available 1 hour resolution data.
 This occurs during the loading step and can be skipped to speed up data processing during analysis should the weather data not be required.